freedict/tools/fd_tool/README.md

 made available, in the second, the actual XML file is generated.

 Remote files are all released files and the auto-imported dictionaries.
-In order to make them available, either SSHFS or RSYNC can be used.
+In order to make them available, either SSHFS or Unison can be used.
 This can be configured in the FreeDict configuration, see <ToDo, Chapter 9 of HOWTO>.
 The `file_manager` will take care of doing this work, transparently.